 Lost impression share due to budget simply means that your client’s money ran out before the day did.

-Lost impression share due to bid means that your client’s ads got outbid in the auction, so their competitors showed up instead.
+Lost impression share due to bid means that your client’s Google ads got outbid in the auction, so their competitors showed up instead.

 Lost impression share due to rank means there is an opportunity for improvement at the same budget, and small improvements like reworking copy to improve relevance can make a positive impact.